abdulahmad/EA-NHL-Tools/ANIM94-To-BMP/README.md

 Palette is structured similar to how it is stored by the game in Sega Genesis CRAM.
 The reason is that sprites can have multiple palettes, and the only way to get multi-palette sprites to dislpay correctly would be to use the same palette structure that the game uses.

+Note: Only NHL 92 palettes are currently included.
+They are compatible with NHL 93 & 94.

 # Usage
 1. Ensure you have `node` installed on your machine